rhannagan/omadaimageloadingapp/README.md

 directly into the constructor of the ViewModel itself.
 That way I could put the TestDispatcher directly into the ViewModel so that the results behaved as expected.
 Because I was running on fumes and didn't want to potentially introduce breaking changes (as the app was working solidly and it was late my time) I decided to omit them and explain why there's was missing coverage there in this README.
+* The `CircularProgressBar` when loading new searches is behind the list and it looks ugly, I would change that to be either in the front or in a better location that looks far better.